You are currently viewing The Johnny Wong Memorial Scholarship

 Born in Hong Kong in 1956, Johnny Wong immigrated to California with his mother and his brothers Peter and Tommy in July 1969.
 Johnny’s father stayed behind in Hong Kong and his sister Freda attended nursing school in Toronto, Ontario, Canada.

 Johnny grew up on 7th and San Pedro streets, next to the homeless on Los Angeles’ Skid Row.
 He first lived in an apartment numbered unit ½ (yes, the unit was so small it wasn’t even given a full number), with his mom, brothers and grandparents.
 He held down numerous odd jobs to help out his family while attending local area schools including John Adams Middle School, then Belmont High.
-Growing up in this neighborhood, Johnny also experienced violence first hand, including being beat up due to his race, seeing friends who joined gangs and even some who died.
+Growing up in this neighborhood, Johnny also experienced violence first hand, including being beaten up due to his race, seeing friends who joined gangs and even some who died.

 Johnny knew that education was his ticket out of Skid Row.
 At 16, he started at California State University, Long Beach, graduating with a Bachelor’s in Business Administration.
 Johnny‘s first job after graduation was with Turner Construction.
 He was then hired as an auditor at Lehman Wolf, where he earned his certification in public accounting (CPA).
 One of Johnny’s clients was Duray Industries where he earned the respect and friendship of the owner.
 It was then in the mid-1980s, Duray approached Johnny to work for them which resulted in him becoming partner when JF Duncan Industries was incorporated in 1988.